-The main objective of the electrical engineering (EE) program is to prepare its students for either graduate study or research and development work in government or industrial laboratories.
-This objective is consistent with the Institute's mission since 1921 (as quoted on page 10).
+The program prepares its students for either graduate study, entrepreneurial careers, or research and development work in government or industrial laboratories.
+It inspires them to undertake careers and professional practices that provide an opportunity to address the pressing technological needs of society.
 It accomplishes this by building on the core curriculum to provide a broad and rigorous exposure to the fundamentals (e.g., math, science, and engineering) of electrical engineering.
 EE's other program objectives are multiple.
-The program strives to maintain a balance between classroom lectures and laboratory and design experience, and it emphasizes the problem-formulation, system-design, and solving skills that are essential to any engineering discipline.
+The program strives to maintain a balance between classroom lectures and laboratory and design experience, and it emphasizes the problem formulation, system-design, and solving skills that are essential to any engineering discipline.
 The program also strives to develop in each student self-reliance, creativity, teamwork ability, professional ethics, communication skills, and an appreciation of the importance of contemporary issues and lifelong intellectual growth.
+For interested students, there are opportunities to conduct research with a faculty member.

 Students electing this option will normally choose to take APh/EE 9 ab as a freshman-year elective and the introductory seminar EE 1.
 The formal study of electrical engineering begins in the sophomore year with circuits and systems, EE 44; digital electronics, EE/CS 51, 52; semiconductor sensors and actuators, EE 40; the theory and laboratory practice of analog circuits, EE 45; and then a course on feedback control systems, EE 113 or CDS 110 a.
 The junior year features the fundamentals of signals and systems and digital signal processing, EE 111; probability and random processes, ACM/EE 116; an introduction to analog and digital communications, EE 160; electromagnetic engineering, EE 151; and an analog electronics laboratory, EE 90.
 In the senior year, the student will be asked to demonstrate his or her ability to formulate and carry out a design project through independent research or either a senior thesis, EE 80 abc, or two courses selected from the senior project design laboratory, EE 91 ab, EE/CS 53, and CS/EE/ME 75 c.
 In addition, the student, especially in the senior year, will have a significant opportunity to take elective courses that will allow him/her to explore earlier topics in depth, or to investigate topics that have not been covered previously.
-(See the "suggested electives" section, page 214.)
+(See the "suggested electives" section, page 233.)